 6.3.1 Applicability to language

-The vulnerabilities described in TR 24772-1 clause 6.3 apply to Java.
+The vulnerabilities described in ISO/IEC 24772-1 clause 6.3 apply to Java.

 Java supports a variety of sizes for integers such as byte, short, int, and long, but Java only supports signed integer types.
 This simplifies the understanding and use of integer types, however, Java supports unsigned arithmetic using static methods in class Integer.
 The result of the unsigned arithmetic is an unsigned integer.
 No mixed operations are provided.